Laser zaps acne drug side effect: new hope for back pain sufferers

 Summary

-This study tests if high-intensity laser therapy can reduce pain in people with sacroiliitis (lower back/buttock pain) caused by the acne drug isotretinoin.
-About 50 adults aged 18-35 will receive laser treatment or a comparison.
-The goal is to see if the laser helps ease pain and improve daily life.
+This study tests whether high-intensity laser therapy can reduce pain in people who develop sacroiliitis (lower back and buttock pain) from taking the acne drug isotretinoin.
+About 50 adults aged 18-35 will receive either laser treatment or a placebo.
+The goal is to see if the laser can ease pain and improve daily life without needing long-term medication.

 Disclaimer Read more